John Auchmoutie: John Auchmoutie and the royal wardrobe in Scotland

 In June 1621 an Edinburgh merchant John Murray of Romanno was ordered by the Privy Council to deliver furnishings belonging to the king to Auchmoutie.
 In July 1621 Patrick Murray, the son of the recently deceased treasurer-depute Gideon Murray, returned uncut damask and Dornick linen, fabric for napkins, to Mr John Oliphant, the clerk of wardrobe, when John Auchmoutie was at court in London.

 The king had instructed the treasurer, the Earl of Mar, that the Honours of Scotland should stay in Edinburgh Castle, and an inventory should be made of tapestry and silver plate in Auchmoutie's keeping.
 In March 1622 Mar delivered the silver plate in his keeping to Auchmoutie.
 The plate, which had been in the keeping of Gideon Murray, and had been provided for the royal visit in 1617, included: eight basins, eight lavers, ten salts, 96 trencher plates, 40 candlesticks, 209 plates, 20 bowls or cups, 120 spoons, and 6 six cup pedestals and covers.

 In 1624 he petitioned the king for better pay for the four tapestry keepers and workers in Scotland, and the appointment of Martin Leache as a replacement for the deceased Nicolas Elmar.
 After the death of James VI and I, John Auchmoutie and others continued to draw salaries as grooms of his bedchamber of in Scotland.
 Henry Wardlaw and other officers of crown rents in Scotland were given directions to pay them.

 In 1633 Charles I was crowned in Edinburgh, and Auchmoutie was involved with the royal wardrobe and the stock of table linen.
 He was asked to remove the ermine from the "new robe" of James VI and I and use it to line the old robe of James IV of Scotland for Charles to wear at the coronation and Parliament in Scotland.

+James or John Auchmoutie, masque dancer

+James Auchmoutie, younger brother of John, was also a groom of the bedchamber to King James.
+He travelled to Heidelberg in April 1613 with Princess Elizabeth after her marriage to Frederick V of the Palatinate, ranked in the accounts with Patrick Abercromby.
+He accompanied King James to Scotland in 1617, and was one of several courtiers including Edward Zouch, John Wolfgang Rumler, Patrick Abercromby, and Archibald Armstrong who travelled to Aberdeen (without the king) and were made burgesses and guild-brothers.